Tekraj15/Covid19DataAnalysis/README.md

 # Tensorflow_chapterwise
-Chapter Wise Tutorial of Tensorflow Framework with complete Programming implementation
+Chapter Wise Tutorials of Tensorflow Framework for beginners with complete Programming implementation